 - People with mental illness that pose a risk to themselves or others.
 Federal law and state law should clarify that the prohibition extends to people involuntarily committed to outpatient treatment.
 Federal law should also clarify that certain records held by Veterans Affairs and Social Security Administration qualify as federally prohibiting mental health records.

 - People under 21 should not be able to buy a gun.
-Laws may provide exceptions for 18-20 year-olds purchasing manually operated rifles and shotguns typically used when hunting.
+Laws may provide exceptions for 18-20 year-olds purchasing certain types of long guns in limited circumstances.

 - People recently convicted of a violent misdemeanor.
 Federal law prohibits people convicted of a felony or a domestic violence misdemeanor from having guns, but does not otherwise block people recently convicted of a violent crime.

 - People under emergency domestic violence restraining orders.
 While federal law prohibits abusers under domestic violence restraining orders while a long-term order is in place, it does not prohibit those during the earlier, emergency order phase.
 While people under these emergency orders must have ready access to the courts, they should be prohibited from having guns during this highly dangerous period.

 - People with outstanding warrants.
 People under outstanding warrants should be blocked from buying a gun, and from having a gun if they know about the warrant.

 - Other people who pose a risk to public safety.
 Several states screen for any dangerous history among gun permit applicants.
 These are important protections that ensure new gun buyers do not pose a serious danger to themselves or others.

 By the numbers

 Attempted murders of women are frequently preceded by incidents of stalking.
 A study of incidents in 10 major U.S. cities found that nearly 9 in 10 attempted murders of women involved at least one incident of stalking in the year prior to the attempted murder.